jonathanweiss/component-manager/README.md

 # ComponentManager

 ## What is this?
-Helper utility that takes care of creating and destroying instances (e.g. of jQuery plugins) as soon as specific DOM nodes are added to the document, respectively removed from the document.
+Uutility that takes care of creating and destroying instances (e.g. of jQuery plugins) as soon as specific DOM nodes are added to the document, respectively removed from the document.
+Universal  minimal (819 bytes, 402 bytes compressed) helper with zero dependencies.

 ## (Longer) Introduction
 Many websites or web apps examine the DOM and create instances (e.g. of jQuery plugins) for specific DOM nodes during the initial load.
 Often a class name indicates what kind of instance should be created for a specific DOM Node.